dmitryyolkin/gravitee/README.md

 ### Run from Docker
 * Build docker image
-  * go to project root and execute `sh ./build-docker.sh gravitee-example 1.0.0`
+  * go to project root and execute `sh ./build-docker.sh gravitee-example 1.0.0 false`
 * Run docker image based on Docker compose
   * If you run from docker-compose - no need to run Consul separately (based on instruction above)
   * run -> `docker compose -f docker-compose.yml up --force-recreate`